 Arrange the bouquet in your hand.
 Place the greenery on the bottom and the flowers on top in an attractive arrangement.
 It may be difficult at first, but holding the bouquet in your hand becomes more comfortable with practice.

-Place the flowers on the tissue paper diagonally, as in the photo above.
+Place the flowers on the tissue paper diagonally, as in the photo below.

 Double-check the position of the flowers in your bouquet and make any necessary adjustments.

 Fold the Wrapping Paper Around the Bouquet

 Gently fold the left corner of the outside wrapper and tissue paper diagonally toward the center as in the photo above, being careful not to wrinkle the wrapper or tissue paper underneath.

 Fold the Wrapper and Secure With Tape

 Fold the left corner once again over the flowers and secure with clear tape.

 Fold the Right Corner of the Wrapper Diagonally Toward the Center

 Secure the Back of the Wrapped Floral Bouquet With Tape